 Source: Integrated Public Use Microdata Series.
-Universe includes the civilian noninstitutional population ages 25 through 64 not in group quarters.
+Universe includes the civilian non-institutional population ages 25 through 64 not in group quarters.
 Note: Data represent a 2010 through 2014 average.
 Data for some racial/ethnic groups in some years are excluded due to small sample size.

-Economic vitality Black workers face highest unemployment at almost every education level
+Economic vitality Black workers face highest unemployment at every education level

 In general, unemployment decreases with higher educational attainment.
-But at almost all education levels, Black workers are the most likely to be unemployed.
-The unemployment rate for African Americans with less than a high school diploma is particularly high compared with other groups with the same level of education: nearly 37 percent of Black residents without a high school diploma are unemployed compared with 15 percent of Whites and 10 percent of Latinos.
+But at all education levels, Black workers are the most likely to be unemployed.
+The unemployment rate for African Americans with less than a high school diploma is particularly high compared with other groups with the same level of education: 37 percent of Black residents without a high school diploma are unemployed compared with 15 percent of Whites and 9 percent of Latinos.

 Even at the highest education levels, Black residents are twice as likely as White residents to be unemployed.
-Unemployment is also higher among the population of Mixed/other races and Native Americans compared with overall unemployment across education levels.
+Unemployment is also higher among the population of mixed/other races compared with overall unemployment across education levels.